RobGibsoon/BachelorThesis/pythonProject/README.md

 * 27: ("PTC_MR_bc", "svm", False, False),
 * 28: ("PTC_MR_bw", "svm", False, False),

+### (Ignore following section)

-Ignore this section, it was for a older vesion of embedding_classifier.py, but might be used again in the future so I didn't delte it.
+Ignore the following section, it was for a older vesion of embedding_classifier.py, but might be used again in the future so I didn't delte it.

 * dn: The name of the dataset to classify.
 Choose an option from **PTC_MR, MUTAG, NCI1, Mutagenicity**